BasicWolf/archived-kaylee/doc/firststeps.rst

   from kaylee.loader import SETTINGS_ENV_VAR
   os.environ[SETTINGS_ENV_VAR] = os.path.join('/path/to/kaylee/settings.py')

-The settings are wrapped by a :py:class:`LazyObject` proxy object, that's why the corresponding environmental variable must be defined **before** loading or running any parts of the code which access the global `settings` object::
+The settings are wrapped by a :py:class:`LazyObject` proxy object, that is why the corresponding environmental variable must be defined **before** loading or running any parts of the code which access the global `settings` object::